When Ivanka Speaks, The Body Language Of The Men Around Her Reveals A Lot

 Ivanka Trump often finds herself in situations where she's the only woman, or one of few.
 This is partially because her father's administration is so heavily male (and white), and partially because most government officials still tend to be men.
-(Although women, especially women of colour, made historic strides during the 2018 US midterms.)
+(Although women, especially women of color, made historic strides during the 2018 midterm election.)

-On Wednesday, Ivanka celebrated the passage of the BUILD Act, aimed at investing in developing countries, and once again found herself at a table surrounded by male members of Congress.
-We spoke with body language expert Patti Wood, author of Snap: Making the Most of First Impressions, Body Language, and Charisma, who analysed the part of the conversation where Ivanka talks about how the bill will contribute to global women's empowerment.
-(See video below.)

 Advertisement